 PEGAS plans to build two production lines in Egypt.
-The first line should have a capacity of approximately 20 thousand tonnes (depending on the product portfolio) and it is expected to be put into operation in the third quarter of 2013.
-If the market conditions in the region are favourable, the Company expects to expand the plant by a second production line in the years 2015-2016, which would increase the total capacity of the Egyptian plant to 45-50 thousand tonnes.
-Approximately 80 new employees are expected to be hired for the new production line.
+The first line has a capacity of approximately 20 thousand tonnes (depending on the product portfolio) and it was put into operation in the third quarter of 2013.
+If the market conditions in the region are favourable, the Company expects to expand the plant by a second production line in 2016, which would increase the total capacity of the Egyptian plant to 40-45 thousand tonnes.

-In 2011, the Company refinanced its bank loan thereby securing finances for international expansion and in autumn, it entered into an insurance contract with EGAP for the coverage of risks related to the Egyptian investment.
+In June 2011, the Company refinanced its bank loan thereby securing finances for international expansion and in autumn 2011, it entered into an insurance contract with EGAP for the coverage of risks related to the Egyptian investment.

 For the construction, PEGAS purchased a plot of land in the industrial zone at the City of 6th October near Cairo.
-The area of the parcel is 42 thousand square meters.
+The area of the parcel is 42 thousand square metres.
 In the autumn of 2011, PEGAS signed a contract with the production technology supplier Reifenhaeuser REICOFIL GmbH & Co. and with PSG International a.s. as the general contractor for the building works.
-The construction of the first production line is proceeding according to the demanding planned time schedule.
-At the beginning 2013, the gross assembly of the production technology was completed and the plant was connected to the power grid.
-In February, work began on the initial commissioning of the production line itself.
-The Company continues to expect the production line to be commissioned in the third quarter of this year.